Andries-Smit/checkbox-tri-state/README.md

 -   Accessible with key navigation and screen readers.
 -   The change of the checkbox does only effect the enumerattion attribute and does not automatically reflect to its dependents, it requires an `On change` action.

+When Mendix 8.12 has support for editable data source we can add more flexibilty to this widget.

 ## Usage

 -   Place the widget in a context, for example a data view or a list view